 - Instead of cooking amla in a boiling water, you may steam it and follow the rest of the steps.

 - Adding jaggery will give a slightly sweet taste to the pickle.
 It is completely optional step, but I would prefer my pickle to be spicy, salty and slightly sweet.

 - You can store this instant pickle in an airtight container in refrigerator for week or too.

-- You can increase or decrease sugar and coconut as per your taste.
+- You may increase or decrease the quantity of your red chilli powder as per your spice level.